Geoffrey42/go_ping/README.md

 usage: go_ping [-hv] host
 ```

 With host being only IPv4.
-FQDN is supported concerning the returning paquet but
+FQDN is supported concerning the returning packet but
 there is no DNS resolution.

 ## Contributing